nilouhou/js-piano/README.md

-# Piano with Vanilla javascript and flex box
+# Piano with Vanilla JavaScript and Flex box:

+For the demo, click here: [Demo](http://faratech.ca/js/piano/)